ANATOMÍAS DEL ABISMO

 Price:

-This composition won the First Prize 'Xavier Montsalvatge' and the Special Prize 'Juventudes Musicales de España' at the prestigious XXXV Young Composers Award SGAE-CNDM Foundation, Spain, 2024.
-First performance was given by VIGO 430 Ensemble, conducted by Lara Diloy at Auditorium 400 of the Queen Sofía National Museum Art Center, Madrid, Spain, November 18, 2024.
+This composition won the First Prize “Xavier Montsalvatge” and the Special Prize “Juventudes Musicales de España” at the prestigious 35th Young Composers Award of the SGAE–CNDM Foundation, Spain, 2024.
+First performance was given by the VIGO 430 Ensemble, conducted by Lara Diloy, at Auditorium 400 of the Queen Sofía National Museum Art Center in Madrid, Spain, on November 18, 2024.

-Esta composición obtuvo el Primer Premio 'Xavier Montsalvatge' y el Premio Especial 'Juventudes Musicales de España' en el prestigioso XXV Premio Jóvenes Compositores Fundación SGAE-Centro Nacional de Difusión Musical, España, 2024.
-El estreno fue llevado a cabo por el ensemble VIGO 430, dirigidos por Lara Diloy en el Auditorio 400 del Museo Nacional Centro de Arte Reina Sofía, España, el 18 de noviembre del 2024.
+Esta composición obtuvo el Primer Premio “Xavier Montsalvatge” y el Premio Especial “Juventudes Musicales de España” en el prestigioso XXV Premio Jóvenes Compositores Fundación SGAE-CNDM, España, 2024.
+El estreno fue ofrecido por el Ensemble VIGO 430, dirigido por Lara Diloy, en el Auditorio 400 del Museo Nacional Centro de Arte Reina Sofía, España, el 18 de noviembre de 2024.